raichur/gen-art/README.md

 Some experiments with Processing.
-Thanks to [Joshua Davis](http://www.joshuadavis.com/) and [Daniel Shiffman](http://shiffman.net/) for the lessons and inspiration.
+Thanks to [Joshua Davis](http://www.joshuadavis.com/) for the lessons and inspiration.